 This post may contain affiliate links from which i can earn a commission

-As older adults move through midlife and on into later years healthy eating becomes even more important to ensure that you lower the risk of developing serious illnesses and chronic diseases such as heart disease, high blood pressure, and diabetes.
+Knowing the best foods, as well as the foods to avoid after 60, can help us maintain a healthy lifestyle. and ensure that you lower the risk of developing serious illnesses and chronic diseases such as heart disease, high blood pressure, and diabetes.

 Our nutritional needs change as we age

 The body absorbs and uses nutrients differently as we get older.
 As we age we require more calcium which means we need vitamin D as a supplement to assist our bodies to absorb calcium from our food.
 Fibre is essential to maintain to prevent constipation.
 It’s also good for lowering blood sugar levels and cholesterol.